Tomer-ui/domain-monitor-system/API_DOCUMENTATION.md

 {
     "loggedIn": false
 }

-***Domain Management
+Domain Management
-*GET /api/domains
+GET /api/domains
 Retrieves the current user's full list of monitored domains and triggers a fresh status check on them.
 Authentication: Required.
 Request Body: None.
 Success Response (200 OK): Returns an array of domain objects.
 The array will be empty if the user has no domains.
 Field Descriptions:
 domain: The domain name that was checked.
 status: A string indicating the liveness of the domain (e.g., "Live.
 Status code 200").
 ssl_issuer: The common name of the SSL certificate's issuing authority.
-ssl_expiration:
+ssl_expiration: The SSL certificate's expiration date in YYYY-MM-DD format.
+If an SSL check fails, this field will contain a specific error message (e.g., "DNS resolution failed", "SSL certificate invalid", etc.).
-The SSL certificate's expiration date in YYYY-MM-DD format if the check is successful.
+Example Response:
 code
 JSON
 [